ThePansmith/Monifactory/FAQ.md

 **Q. My game is crashing on MacOS!**

-Remove spark and ensure you are using an Arm64 version of >java 17
+Remove spark and ensure you are using an ARM64 version of Java 17 or higher

 **Q. Making a superflat world crashes my game!**